Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_final_report.md

 ## Type System

-One of the limitations of using Python as-is for smart contract development is that it is dynamically typed.
-The type system of OpShin is much stricter than the type system of Python.
-OpShin addresses this by introducing a strict type system on top of Python.
-What OpShin does is have an independent component called the 'aggressive static type inferencer', which can infer all types of the Python AST nodes for a well chosen subset of Python.
+One limitation of using standard Python for smart contract development is its dynamic typing, which can lead to runtime errors and unpredictability.
+To solve this, OpShin enforces a strict type system, ensuring type safety and reliability at compile time.
+OpShin achieves this by executing a process called the 'aggressive static type inferencer', which can infer all types of the Python AST nodes for a well chosen subset of Python.

 The class `AggressiveTypeInferencer` in the file `type_inference.py` employs a set of conditions to infer types throughout the Python code.
 These rules form the backbone of the type inference system, enabling type checking for each of the variables involved.
-As per ATI, types are resolved by flow-insensitivity and type consistency.
-Flow-insensitivity ignores control flow, allowing variables to retain a union of types across different points in a scope.
+As per ATI, types are resolved in a flow-insensitive and type consistent way.
+Flow-insensitive analysis means that the type of all variables are inferred as a 'union' type collecting all the possibilities across all potential execution paths.
 Type consistency ensures that variables maintain the same type throughout their scope, even when conflicting information appears.
 When inconsistencies arise, ATI resolves them by considering the broader context and applying a consistent type across the scope.